Chapter 26 : Chapter Twenty-Six - Severus

 The memory froze.
 Avrille placed her hands on the shoulders of her remembered self, and they did not pass though.
 I could see her fingertips indenting the fabric of the young girl’s shirt as she turned her so they were face to face.
 Avrille was still kneeling, so they were almost eye-level with each other.

 Avrille reached up and brushed back the girl’s fringe, whispering, “It’s ok.”

 Young Avrille started to cry, her tiny body shaking under the strong but gentle hands of her older self.

 Avrille shook her head with a small, consoling smile.
 “It wouldn’t have mattered.”

-“But it’s my fault!”
-Young Avrille smeared at her tears with the sleeve of her stained shirt.
-The shirt was much too large for her, perhaps an old one of her father’s, and her small fingers barely could be seen peeking out of the sleeve.
+“But it’s all my fault!”
+Young Avrille smeared her tears with the sleeve of her stained shirt.
+The shirt was much too large for her, perhaps an old one of her father’s, and her small fingers barely could be seen peeking out of it.

 “No,” Avrille said forcefully.
 “Do you see that man out there?” she asked, pointing at the back of her father’s killer, frozen with the scene outside in mid-flight.
 Young Avrille nodded, still wiping her face with her hand clenched inside the cuff of her sleeve.